Separatists renew attack on airport as Russia and Ukraine bicker

 “It is very important that a concrete plan is signed for fulfilling all, without exception, the points of the Minsk agreements, and not just those that Russia or the terrorists like,” Foreign Ministry spokesman Evhen Perebynis said on TV channel 112.

+Military spokesman Lysenko said Russia was continuing to send significant quantities of military equipment into Ukraine.

+The World Health Organisation says more than 4,800 people have been killed since the conflict erupted in Ukraine’s coal-mining eastern territories last April.

-Reporting by Natalia Zinets and Pavel Polityuk; writing By Richard Balmforth; editing by Philippa Fletcher
+Reporting by Natalia Zinets; writing By Richard Balmforth; editing by Philippa Fletcher